1

 What exactly do machinists do?

 Machinists operate machine tools such as lathes, mills, and grinders to produce precision metal parts based on technical drawings and specifications.
-They set up, adjust, and maintain equipment, often using measuring tools and computer programming skills, and typically work in manufacturing environments with safety protocols.
-Certification and technical training are common requirements for the role.
+They set up, adjust, and maintain equipment, often using measuring tools and computer-controlled systems, and typically require technical skills and certifications.
+Their work environment is usually a manufacturing or workshop setting, focusing on accuracy and quality control.

 What is the highest paying machinist job?

-The highest paying machinist jobs are often in specialized fields such as aerospace, medical device manufacturing, or precision machining, where advanced skills and certifications like CNC programming or quality control are required.
-Senior machinists with extensive experience and supervisory roles can also earn higher salaries, sometimes exceeding $70,000 annually depending on the industry and location.
+The highest paying machinist jobs are often in specialized fields such as aerospace, medical device manufacturing, or precision machining, where advanced skills and certifications are required.
+Senior machinists with extensive experience, advanced CNC programming skills, and supervisory roles can earn higher salaries, sometimes exceeding $70,000 annually depending on the industry and location.

 What is the difference between Machinists vs CNC Operators?